Table of contents: Removal ↓ Disassembly ↓ Inspection and defect detection of… ↓ Assembly ↓ Installation ↓

 Installation

-The bracket body is installed in the reverse order of removal.
-At the same time, tighten the two guide pins to a torque of 25 Nm (2.5 kgf·m), while holding the guide pin with the wrench.
-After installation, bleed the repaired brake (cm. subsection 10.15).
+Install the caliper body in the reverse order of removal.
+In this case, tighten the two guide pins to a torque of 25 N·m (2.5 kgf·m), while holding the guide pin with a wrench.
+After installation, bleed the repaired brake (see subsection 10.15).